GMouYes/AI_Proj/Proj2/ExpectationMaximization/README.md

 ```

 ### Command line
-Open terminal and change directory to the Queens folder, then run the following command
+Open terminal and change directory to the ExpectationMaximization folder, then run the following command
 ```shell
 python3 EM.py [dataFileName] [#clusters]
 ```